 Let’s face it, even solid-state hardware fails.
 And despite modern computers having few, if any, moving parts, they still break down and they still need hardware repairs.

-Intel suggests treating your PC fleet as a strategic asset and putting in place a regular upgrade cycle to ensure peak performance and maximize efficiency, referencing a Techaisle study that found the cost to repair an old PC could exceed the cost of replacing it.
+Intel suggests treating your PC fleet as a strategic asset and putting in place a regularly upgrading your hardware to ensure peak performance and maximize efficiency, referencing a Techaisle study that found the cost to repair an old PC could exceed the cost of replacing it.

 Staff performance